Aravind-Jalda/interview-prep/Jenkins/jenkins-scenario-based.md

 ## 1. You pushed wrong code to production via Jenkins.
 What will you do?

-First, I will immediately stop any ongoing deployments in Jenkins.
+First, I will immediately stop any ongoing deployments in Jenkins...
 Then:
 - Rollback to previous stable version (using previous build or artifact)
 - Identify root cause (wrong branch / manual trigger / config issue)